Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 Most frequent questions and answers

-In the last six years, cybersecurity jobs have seen a 94% increase.
-If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
-Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
+Over the past six years, cybersecurity jobs have increased by 94%.
+If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
+Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
 Cyberseek claims that there are over 500,000 job openings.
 For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
 This means that cybersecurity professionals need to be available at all times.

 How can I get trained in just 5 weeks?

-CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
+CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
 (Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
 You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
-CompTIA Security+ usually is the minimum certification required.
-This certification is required by even companies that are not going to work with the government.
-You should be able to get a job if you have these certifications.
+CompTIA Security+ is usually the minimum required.
+This certification is requested by companies even if they will not work for the government.
+These certifications are highly desirable and will help you to be placed.

 We will start by checking your eligibility for a WIOA Grant.
 If you qualify, it might pay for this for you.
 Call today or make an appointment for us to call you.